Reflux (GORD) Treatment in Sydney

 Difficulty swallowing, unexplained weight loss, gastrointestinal bleeding, persistent vomiting, or anaemia require urgent medical review.

-Learn more about Hiatus Hernia Surgery and Fundoplication Surgery for the treatment of Reflux (GORD).
+For patients with persistent symptoms, reflux surgery may be recommended.
+Learn more about Hiatus Hernia Surgery and Fundoplication Surgery in Sydney.